Doctor insights on:

 Protein is an expensive commodity for the body.
 The kidneys are entrusted to return protein back to the body during filtering, and not lose it to the urine.
 Losses > 150mg/day are indicative of a problem with the filtration mechanism of the kidney.
 A nephrologist should be consulted ...Read more

-- Is dizziness a symptom of thyroid problems?
+- Are brittle teeth a symptom of thyroid problems?

 - Is vomiting a symptom due to a thyroid problem?